flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 **Basic Functions for commanding the drone**

-1. TAKE OFF - arms the drone and makes it hover at a defined height.
+1. TAKE OFF - arms the drone and makes it hover at a height.
 2. LAND - commands the drone to land.
 3. DISARM - disarms the drone.
-4. HOVER - mixer output is passed to the ESCs.
+4. HOVER - makes the drone hover at its current location.

 **Flyt Inspector**